 Children will be allowed to go home with their normal carer, unless we have been notified in advance.
-The children remain inside the classroom until they have been called by the teacher who is on the door.
+At home time (3.10pm) the children will be led into Reception's outdoor area to await for parents.
 Getting two classes of 30 children out safely to their parents is a big responsibility, so please be patient with us.
 We kindly ask you to line up in an orderly queue when picking up your child as this makes it easier and quicker to release them.